igapyon/browser-clock-collection/docs/clocks/analog-clock-date.md

 ## Layout
 - ViewBox is `0 0 400 400` with center at `(200, 200)`.
 - Dial radius: `172`.
-- Date block is scaled by `0.62` and centered via `dateRoot.center(x, y)`.
+- Date block is built on a `560 x 300` layout and scaled by `DATE_SCALE`.
-- Clamp logic keeps the date block inside the viewBox (margin `10`).
+- Positioning uses `dateRoot.center(x, y)` with clamp to keep it inside the viewBox.

 ## Date Block
 - Year text above two flip cards (MM and DD).
-- Day-of-week label to the right of the cards.
+- Day-of-week label to the right/below of the cards.
 - Colors:
   - Saturday: blue (`theme.sat`)
   - Sunday: red (`theme.sun`)